Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 During the recession, the City lost over 35% of our taxable value and as a result our tax revenue.
 Although the economy is better the City finances have not improved.

 61.5% of the City's revenue is property taxes paid by residents and businesses throughout the City.
-During the recession the City lost over 35% in taxable value which equaled a direct reduction in general tax dollars generates.
+During the recession the City lost over 35% in taxable value which equaled a direct reduction in general tax dollars generated.
 When business and residential property values started dropping in 2008 the City taxable value dropped by the same amount.
 The City does have an excellent financial forecasting process and we addressed this situation through proactively cutting out expenses (personnel, programs and capital outlay) to keep the City financially stable.

 * Eliminated 47 full-time positions, in addition to the 31 full-time positions eliminated since 1997 across all departments in the City.